[Skip to Content]

 Unsafe & Outdated Canning Methods

-- Open-kettle method; no processing was done, unsafe
+- Open-kettle method; no processing in a boiling water bath canner or pressure canner is done, and thus is unsafe

 - Sealing jams, jellies, preserves, and butters with wax or paraffin; often allows harmful mold growth.
 Print a Fact Sheet on mold.